xmihol00/MPI_projects/audio_processing/README.md

 # Real Time Audio Processing
-Framework for real time audio processing and simulation.
+Framework for real time audio processing and simulation implemented to the Real-Time Systems course at FIT, BUT.

 ## Directory Structure
 ```